About us

 MD

 Manas is a neuroradiologist at London Health Sciences Centre and an Associate Professor at Western University.
 A dedicated community leader, he has fostered strong partnerships and supported Assamese cultural initiatives in Canada.
 He serves as Secretary for AANA’s East Canada chapter and has a passion for music and family.
+He has been

 Executive body members